 Dr. Clifton Taylor (b.
 1968) has served as Associate Director of Bands at Mississippi State University since 2005.
 At MSU, he co-directs the Famous Maroon Band and basketball pep bands, conducts the MSU Symphonic Band and the Jazz Ensembles, and teaches courses in the Department of Music.
 A native of Mississippi, he holds two music education degrees from the University of Southern Mississippi, and a DMA in wind conducting from the University of South Carolina.
 A veteran teacher, Dr. Taylor has taught instrumental music at every level, from the elementary school to the community college, and currently directs the band program for the Starkville Homeschool Music Cooperative.

 Dr. Taylor performs as a trombonist in symphonic, chamber, and jazz settings, and has served as the principal trombonist of the Meridian Symphony since 2002.
-He is affiliated with the College Band Directors National Association, the National Band Association, the Mississippi Bandmasters Association, Phi Beta Mu, Phi Mu Alpha Sinfonia, and Kappa Kappa Psi, and the American Society of Composers, Authors and Publishers.
+He is affiliated with the College Band Directors National Association, the National Band Association, the Mississippi Band Directors Association, Phi Beta Mu, Phi Mu Alpha Sinfonia, Kappa Kappa Psi, and the American Society of Composers, Authors and Publishers.